The Delltones

-The Delltones were an Australian rock and roll band, which formed in 1958.
+The Delltones were an Australian rock and roll group, which formed in 1958.
 They started as a doo-wop, harmony quartet with Warren Lucas (tenor vocals), Brian Perkins (baritone vocals), Noel Widerberg (lead vocals) and Ian "Peewee" Wilson (bass vocals).
-In July 1962 Noel Widerberg died in a car accident in Brighton-le-Sands in Sydney, and three weeks later the group's single, "Get a Little Dirt on Your Hands", reached the top five on the local charts.
+In July 1962, Noel Widerberg died in a car accident in the Sydney suburb of Brighton-le-Sands and, three weeks later, the group's single, "Get a Little Dirt on Your Hands", reached the top five on the local charts.
 Widerberg's position was filled by Col Loughnan (ex-The Crescents).
 The group disbanded in 1973.

 Wilson, as the sole founding mainstay, reformed the group with new members in 1978 as a five – piece band.
 Along with stylistic changes, it led to their resurgence and a top 20 compilation album, Bop Til Ya Drop (1983).
 The Delltones performed for five decades; although their most successful recording years were in the 1960s.
 They were consistent live entertainers in Australia before disbanding in 2016.